MCQ on Ecosystem with Answers Pdf for NEET

 (c) The man has to watch and assess the situation and then go ahead with resource utilization

-(d) The man has to keep in mind only his basic needs while planning to harness the potential of resourceful earth.
+(d) The man has to keep in mind only his basic needs while planning to harness the potential of a resourceful earth.

-31. Which of the following are included in the biosphere?
+12. Which of the following are included in the biosphere?

 (a) Hydrosphere